DavidPeicho/dotfiles/README.md

 ```
 $ git clone git@github.com:DavidPeicho/dotfiles.git dotfiles
 ```

+Update the file `homeconfig/zshenv` with the absolute path to your dotfiles directory.

 You can install the configuration files by hand, or simply run the following command:
 ```